Pumpkin Spice Cupcakes with Cinnamon Cream Cheese Buttercream

 - Whisk together or sift the flour, cinnamon, ginger, pumpkin pie spice, baking powder, baking soad and salt in a large bowl.
 Set aside.

 - Add the butter to a large mixing bowl.
 Using an electric mixer, mix the butter until light and creamy.
+Add the sugars and mix until well combined.
 Add eggs, one at a time and mix on medium speed after each addition until incorporated.
+Add the pumpkin and mix to combine.
 Add the sifted dry ingredients and buttermilk alternately to wet mixture, mixing just until dry ingredients are incorporated.
 Do not over mix.

 - Using a large ice cream or cookie scoop, fill the muffin cups 3/4 full.
 Note: These cupcakes do not rise alot, so it is safe to fill them more than regular cupcakes.